Overview & Rule Summary

 Both home-based stations and portable operations are encouraged.

-Finding and working Bumblebees is the most rewarding thing to do for a Home Station.
+For Home-Based Stations, finding and working Bumblebees is the most rewarding thing to do.

 WHAT QUALIFIES AS A BUMBLEBEE?